Anoerak/Anoerak/README.md

       'What it means' => 'As mentioned in the desired locations for my future job, I\'ll consider a position only if we can work remotely.',
        'What I'm doing at the moment' => 'Since October 2022, I take care of my new-born while studying in order to get my certifications.
+       I got officialy certified as a software/web developer and I am currently waiting to be officialy certified on PHP & Symfony.
+       I am also working on a project which will allow a website to exist in Vanilla, React.js, Vue.js and Symfony (PHP) at the same time with the ability for the user to switch from one framework to another at anytime.
        I also keep an eye open on the job market and every new tech that could be a great add-on to my stack.'
     ];
   }